SamuelBolduc/log4js-wrapper/README.md

 In `production` environment, only the alias is used.
 This avoids generating an Error stacktrace everytime we log something (like it does in `development` or `test` envs).

+If you supply a filename as a third parameter in the constructor, logs will also be saved in that file.

 This package uses many ES6 features; therefore, you must be running Node v5.0.0 or above.

 ## Usage